 There’s no better place to end the week in Brisbane than Eagle Street Pier and its neighbour – Howard Smith Wharves.
 Every Friday, Brisbane’s inner-city work and student crowd flock to the riverside bars to cheers to the weekend.
 Get acquainted with the best riverside bars: Fridays, Blackbird, Bar Pacino, Riverland, River Bar, Felons and Mr Percival’s.

 This is an important part of your initiation into Brisbane City’s student scene.
 Every student (and person for that matter) has ended up at Pancake Manor at some ridiculous hour of the morning to take advantage of the 24-hour pancakes being served.
 Did we say it’s important?
 We meant mandatory.

 9. See a live band in Queen Street Mall

 Another benefit of living in the heart of the city is the access to free events and live music.
-The City Sounds Program brings out local and national bands for regular gigs in Queens Street Mall.
+The City Sounds Program is Australia’s largest and longest-running free live music program.
+It brings out local and national bands for regular gigs in Queen Street Mall.
 Check the gig guide in advance to see who’s playing and make a night of it.

-10. Eat your way through Jan Powers’ Farmers’ Market
+10. Eat your way through the local markets